Kasper-Bankler/BananaTycoon/README.md

 # BananaTycoon
 A tycoon themed game made with GameMaker: Studio.
-Written in GML.
+The scripts are written in GML.

 # History behind the game
 I made this game during a coding course in 8th grade.